bichanw/plexon2nwb/README.md

 <!-- Add a short paragraph describing the project. -->

 ## Objectives
+- Learn how to convert plexon data into NWB
 <!-- Briefly describe the objectives of your project.
 What would you like to achive?-->

 <!-- 1.
 Objective A. Describe it in 1-2 sentences.-->